 What Is Day of the Dead?

-Day of the Dead, or Dia de los Muertos in Spanish, is a Mexican tradition that can be traced back over 3,000 years.
+Day of the Dead, or El Día de los Muertos in Spanish, is a Mexican tradition that can be traced back over 3,000 years.
 In its entirety, Day of the Dead is an annual celebration held to remember loved ones that have passed away, both in the course of the previous year and throughout all generations.

 While the timelines overlap and there are some similar practices, Day of the Dead is not Mexican Halloween.
 Day of the Dead and Halloween are similar in some ways, but entirely unrelated in their origins.
 Day of the Dead comes from Mexico, while Halloween originates from Europe.
-Mexicans gather together and have fun eating sweets and traditional foods, but they do not go trick or treating!
+Both celebrations have ties to the Catholic Church, but their roots and traditions developed entirely separately.

-Mexican Day of the Dead is not a Christian holiday, either.
-It existed long before the Spanish invaders spread Christianity through Latin America.
-However, as time went on and Mexico became a predominantly Catholic territory, the festival was moved to align with the Catholic observance of All Souls Day on the liturgical calendar.
+Mexican Day of the Dead is not really a Christian holiday, either.
+It existed long before the Spanish invaders spread Christianity through Latin America in the 16th century.

 What Countries Celebrate Day of the Dead?

-Day of the Dead originated wholly in Mexico, and thus is a Mexican tradition.
+Day of the Dead originated entirely in Mexico, and thus is a Mexican tradition.
 Other cultures around the world have somewhat similar celebrations, but the celebration that has become globally famous is the Mexican observance of Day of the Dead.